How Do We Know the Bible Is the Inspired Word of God?

 I remember as a child, wondering how God spoke to New Testament writers to give them the Bible.
 Were they machines that God punched like a computer to write out exactly what He wanted as he dictated it to them?
 How did God actually inspire the Bible?

-Theories of Inspiration:
+4 Theories of Biblical Inspiration

 1. Dictation theory – This theory claims that the writers were simply stenographers.
 The writers were passive and just wrote down whatever God said.
 This has been the view of the Roman Catholic Church for centuries.